-Previous consolidated fiscal year (September 30, 2015) Current consolidated fiscal year (September 30, 2016)
+Previous consolidated fiscal year (September 30, 2016) Current consolidated fiscal year (September 30, 2017)

-Current liabilities 174 238
+Current liabilities 238 269

-Fixed liabilities 547 601
+Fixed liabilities 601 459

-(Notes to Financial Instruments)
+(Financial Instruments)

-- 1. Status of financial instruments - (1) Policy for the handling of financial instruments
+1. Status of Financial Instruments

+(1) Policy for the handling of financial instruments

 The Group manages its funds in the form of low risk, highly safe financial assets such as bank deposits and bonds.
 It is the policy of the Group not to enter into derivative transactions for speculative trading purposes.